w3f/Grants-Program/applications/sensio_network.md

 - What work has been done so far?

-At the moment we have PoC web app + Graphql API + naive DAG that we built as a showcase.
+At the moment we have PoC, web app + Graphql API + naive DAG, that we built as a showcase.
 We have the core functionality of all three sub-projects (very basic so far), photo upload and editing, claiming ownership and copyrights, selling ( for free, as it's a PoC ) and copyright request with approve and decline outcomes.
-We truly believe that (D)PKI or its variants is the future, that's why all users are given `ed25519` asymmetric keys and passphrase emailed.
+We truly believe that (D)PKI or its variants are the future, that's why all users are given `ed25519` asymmetric keys and passphrase emailed.
 That key is used for signing and verification.

 - Are there are any teams who have already contributed (financially) to the project?